PhilipDaniels/gpx_simplifier/README.md

 # TODO
+- MaxSpeed - include distance of this point
-- Fix the stage detection.
-Use distance moved as the prime metric?
+- Use crow flies distance for resumption
 - Extract the extension information from the GPX - need to go back to manual parsing?
 Use speed from the GPX in preference to trying to derive it.